Preparing to Dance

 Bhumi Pranam – Salutation to the earth

 Odissi dancers offer Bhumi Pranam – A Dance-Prayer sequence to initiate and to conclude every dance session.
 Bhumi is the earth Goddess.
-We salute the earth before practice, asking permission to stump upon her and generate our creation, and we thank her at the end of our practice, for allowing us to do so.
+We salute the earth before practice, asking permission to stump upon her and generate our creation, and we thank her at the end of our practice, for allowing us to dance upon her.

 Shakti Yoga Fusion – Roots & Branches